GantedaAravind/DSANotes/17_Dynamic_Programming.md

 1. ### **Overlapping Subproblems**

-   - The problem can be broken down into smaller subproblems which are reused several times.
+   - The problems where smaller subproblems can solved several times.
    - Example: In Fibonacci, `fib(5)` calls `fib(4)` and `fib(3)`, and so does `fib(4)` again.

 2. ### **Optimal Substructure**